Jatt James Bond

 Jatt James Bond or JJB is a 2014 Indian Punjabi film directed by Rohit Jugraj, and starring Gippy Grewal and Zareen Khan as leads, along with Gurpreet Ghuggi, Yashpal Sharma.
-The music of the film is given by Jatinder Shah and Mukhtar Sahota.
+The music of the film is by Jatinder Shah and Mukhtar Sahota.

-The film marks the Punjabi cinema debut of Bollywood actress Zareen Khan in her first Punjabi film.
+The film marks the Punjabi cinema debut of Bollywood actress Zareen Khan.
 It was released on 26 April 2014.

 Plot

-Shinda (Gippy Grewal) was mistreated by his relatives, so he finds other ways to have his love Laali (Zarine Khan).
+Shinda was mistreated by his relatives, so he finds other ways to have his love Laali.
 Shinda and his two other friends come up with a plan to solve all of their problems.
 They decide to rob the local bank in an attempt to become rich.